clemsage/SportsBet/README.md

 ├── data              # Folder containing the football matches data ├── betting.py        # Module for handling the betting simulation based on predictions.
 ├── game.py           # Handles data structures for football games and results.
-├── main.py           # Main script for running the prediction pipeline.
+├── LICENSE.md        # Information about the MIT license used for this project ├── main.py           # Main script for running the prediction pipeline.
 ├── predictions.py    # Contains the logic for machine learning model training and making predictions.
 ├── tests.py          # Unit tests for different parts of the system.